EATRIS/motbx/doc/modules.rst

-`MOTBXtools` Python package
+`motbxtools` Python package
 ===========================

-The `MOTBXtools` package provides classes and methods to read, write, validate, or summarise MOTBX resources.
+The `motbxtools` package provides classes and methods to read, write, validate, or summarise MOTBX resources.
 It is available in the directory `src/motbxtools`_.